Prithvi9518/Prithvi9518/README.md

 I'm a second-year student currently pursuing a BSc (Hons.) in Computing in Games Development.

 I'm interested in game and software development, and always looking to improve my programming skills.
-- 🌱 I'm currently learning C# using the Unity game engine, as well as Java and Python.
+- 🌱 I'm currently Java, Python, and C#(using the Unity game engine).

 <!-- - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/prithvi-muvvala/) -->